FCE Speaking Archives - EngExam.info

 Part 3 sample task and a model answer

-Here are some different types of occupation people might choose to have.
-First you have some time to look at the task.
+Here are some different types of occupations people might choose to have.
+First, you have some time to look at the task.
 (15 seconds)

 Now, talk to each other about the advantages and disadvantages of each of these occupations.